-A low-relief, broad volcanic crater formed by shallow explosive eruptions.
+A maar is a low-relief, broad volcanic crater formed by shallow explosive eruptions.

 The explosions are usually caused by the heating and boiling of groundwater